Physician and Surgeon

 Process for Approving/Denying Applications

-The licensing manager reviews and approves applications as authorized by the commission except for applications that have the following:
+The licensing manager reviews and approves applications as authorized by the WMC except for applications that have the following:

 a. positive answers on state, hospital or post-graduate training verifications;